Thomas Willmore

 In 1946, he was given a lectureship at the University of Durham.
 He wrote an influential book with Arthur Geoffrey Walker and HS Ruse entitled Harmonic Spaces in 1953.
 He left Durham in 1954 for the University of Liverpool to join Walker, after a supposed dispute between Willmore and a Durham colleague who refused to order German textbooks after being wounded in World War I.

 In 1965, Willmore returned to Durham, where he was appointed Professor of Pure Mathematics.
-He was elected Vice President of the London Mathematical Society in 1977, a post he held for two years.
+He was elected vice president of the London Mathematical Society in 1977, a post he held for two years.
 During that time, he was elected a member of The Royal Academies for Science and the Arts of Belgium.

 Willmore retired from the University of Durham in 1984 after holding the position of Head of the Department of Mathematical Sciences on three separate occasions, covering most of his Professorship there.
 He was given an honorary degree from the Open University in 1994.

-A sculpture by Peter Sales was unveiled at the university 13 March 2012.
+A sculpture by Peter Sales was unveiled at the university on 13 March 2012.
 It is entitled "Willmore Surface" and depicts a 4-lobed Willmore torus.